Digital Marketing Interview Questions

 - How do you integrate SEO into the overall marketing strategy?

-- How do you optimize a website for local SEO?
+- How do you optimise a website for local SEO?

-- How do you optimize a website for international SEO?
+- How do you optimise a website for international SEO?

 - If you had a $100k budget for SEO, how would you spend it?

 - What are some important SEO metrics you measure?

 - What is your typical SEO audit process?

 - How often do you measure your SEO performance?

 - How often do you conduct a full SEO audit?

 - Which audit findings do you prioritise fixing first?